Earl St. John: International films

+Impact

 Producer Betty Box called St. John "a wonderful old drunk.
 He got locked into some cellars over one weekend.
 He was quite happy.
 It was a whole weekend.
 And he was a boy from Alabama.
 He was a real deep south American.
 He was huge.
 He was six foot six.
 And heavy and hand- some.
 He was a wonderful man.
 But he didn’t quite fit into the British filmmaking tradition."
 Anthony Havelock-Allan said "he did what [Rank chairman John] Davis told him to... nice man but not creative at all, not imaginative.
 He just did what he was told."

 Sir John Davis later said St. John "was jolly good.
 As executive producer his function was to produce films - to get together the units to make them.
 He was both a creative influence and a facilitator, with a grasp of the technical side of making films, and he understood the creative atmosphere."

+Clive Donner called him "a sweet man, great personality but pretty hopeless.
+He hadn't really much of a clue" citing the fact that St John thought Genevieve was hopeless based on a rough cut.

+Frank Godwin, who worked with St John as assistant executive producer, called him "A lovely, charming man, a very warm hearted character and, above all, a great showman."

 Michael Powell called him "John Davis' yes-men at Pinewood" adding:

 Everybody in show business knew Earl St. John, but nobody but John Davis would have thought of putting him in charge of production at Britain's premiere studio...
 He made many friends in show business, and few enemies.
 One doesn't kick a dog, and Earl was like a great St. Bernard dog in his desire to please, in his size and shape, in his great, lined face, and in his anxiety to agree with the last speaker.
 He puzzled artists with whom he had to work.
 Nobody disliked him, but nobody trusted him either.
 To put such a man — or such a dog — in charge of creative artists was a joke, or a crime, or both.
 To call such a man a has-been was a mistake.
 He had never been; he had just been around.

 Contemporary historical consensus is that St. John's influence was limited, and he mainly did what Davis told him to do.

 Roy Ward Baker later said "Earl was not [Daryl F. Zanuck.
 He was not a positive leader and ruthless driver if need be like Zanuck at Fox.
 He had no organisation to support him to speak of.
 He had a story department, dreamy, quite charming but dreamy...
 He found himself in charge of the studio and did his best to be in charge of the studio, he liked being in charge of the studio but he wasn't really a super positive contributor like Zanuck was."